sahasubhajit/Speech-Spoofing-/README.md

 [flop_count_2.py](https://github.com/sahasubhajit/Speech-Spoofing-/blob/main/flop_count_2.py) computes GMAC.

-If you find our work helpful in your research please cite our paper as
+If you find our work helpful in your research please cite our paper by

 ```
 @misc{saha2024exploringgreenaiaudio,